-The IRWMP serves as roadmap for the region's cities, water resource agencies, and other stakeholders to use as they work together.
-The establishment of regional goals and objectives, allows for these entities to build upon each other's visions and projects.
-In addition, the mandated process for plan updates provides a means for goals and objectives to be measured and adjusted as progress is made.
+The IRWMP serves as a broad planning framework that can serve the Region's agencies, and other stakeholders as they work together.
+The establishment of regional goals and objectives allows these entities to build upon each other's visions and projects.
+In addition, the process for Plan updates provides a means for goals and objectives to be measured and adjusted as progress is made.

-In addition to meeting the goals and objectives of the state's IRWMP program, criteria developed in the OSHARP were developed in a manner that is consistent with current regulatory standards of other state and federal permitting agencies.
+In addition to meeting the goals and objectives of the state's IRWMP program, targets developed in the OSHARTM were developed in a manner that is consistent with current regulatory standards of other state and federal permitting agencies.
 This was done to ensure efficient use of project funds by agencies competing for grant funding.